 - 1. To what extent do mental abilities influence decision-making? - 2.
 How can a number of wrong intuitive decisions be limited? - 3.
-Why are intuitive abilities of top-level managers much higher than intuitive abilities of lower-level managers? - 4.
+To what extent does effectiveness of the carried out actions depend on the random factor determined as "luck"? - 4.
+Why are intuitive abilities of top-level managers much higher than intuitive abilities of lower-level managers? - 5.
 How can mental abilities of managers be used optimally?